rhysd/vimwasm-try-plugin/README.md

 You can try [clever-f.vim](https://github.com/rhysd/clever-f.vim) in your browser without installing it.

 All files are fetched on memory.
 So they are cleaned up automatically when a browser tab is closed.
-[vim.wasm][proj] is a Vim fork for Web
+[vim.wasm][proj] is a Vim fork to run it on browser by compiling it to WebAssembly.

 ## Limitation

 [vim.wasm][proj] is a Vim compiled to WebAssembly.
-So entire Vim is running on your browser and has some limitation.
+So Vim is running on your browser and has some limitation.

 - Shell commands are not available.
 So if the Vim plugin uses `system()` or other stuffs which try to execute shell commands, it does not work.